neumann-johannes/qlcm/README.md

 ### Possible next steps:
 * Obviously this is just a foundation.
 With a bigger focus on shinyness and more time I'd have:
   * Maybe implemented "Calculate as you type" => get rid of submit button and get a Javascript on *("keyup",function(...){})* for dynamic user experience (has to be weighed up agains more traffic/server load)
+  * Thought about comfort function like copying result to clipboard for further processing (depending on typical user workflow)
   * Got some corporate colors in there (Our corporate brand portal is a good guideline for front end design)
 * The base structure of the app is clean and allows for a good deal of expansion, thanks to templates and the basic file structure, although this is a very tiny seed to grow an application from...
 * Alternatively it's not hard to transfer the app to another Flask application, which should only take a couple of adjustments